stipemihaljevic/dwm/README.md

 # DWM configuration
-DWM is an extremely fast, small, and dynamic window manager for Xorg.
+DWM is a highly efficient, lean, and adaptable window manager for Xorg, designed by suckless.org for those who appreciate the art of personalizing their computing experience.

 # Requirements
     $ sudo pacman -S base-devel libx11 libxft libxinerama freetype2 fontconfig xorg-xinit